Using Point Cloud to Survey a Lost Train

 The most common application of laser scanning to a point cloud at Bury Associates is for measured building surveys.

 In the construction industry, measured building survey services are required for ensuring projects are specified to correct dimensions.
-When planning an extension or renovating a property, having access to accurate data is critical.
+The building is laser scanned and the resulting point cloud data is transformed into a 3D model compatible with Building Information Modelling (BIM) software, When planning an extension or renovating a property, having access to accurate data is critical.

 We provide our services to interior designers, architects, engineers, and many other professionals involved at various stages of the construction process.